folate/wulkanowy-website/README.md

 - FAQ Section
 - Resposiveness (80% done)
 - Move to vue
-- Beautify code so it's more realdable and understandable for future commiters
+- Beautify code so it's more readable and understandable for future commiters